-Example Assume, only the attribute Sepal Length should be used to distinguish Iris versicolor from Iris virginica by a simple rule of the form where c can be chosen in the range of the values of the attribute $Sepal\ Length$.
-The attribute $Sepal\ Length$ provides the score in this case.
+Example Assume, only the attribute Sepal Length should be used to distinguish Iris versicolor from Iris virginica by a simple rule of the form

+If Sepal Length < c, then versicolor, otherwise virginica where c can be chosen in the range of the values of the attribute Sepal Length.
+The attribute Sepal Length provides the score in this case.